Outstanding Soviet ballerina Olga Lepeshinskaya

 Soviet ballerina Olga Lepeshinskaya

 As a child, Olga could move every second – to any music, and even without it.
-Her parents joked, that she learned to dance before she could walk.
+Her parents joked, that she had learned to dance before she could walk.
 But nobody took her aspirations seriously.
 Especially her father, an engineer of bridge constructing, who had worked in the transportation department of the State Planning Commission since its foundation.

 However, the nature of Olga already manifested temperament, will and perseverance.
 She was an obedient daughter, infinitely loved and respected her father.
 And yet in spite of it she felt her inner call – to become a dancer, no matter what!